 Through collaboration and partnerships with diverse individuals, communities and organisations, we aim to be a major contributor at the interface between cultural competence research and transformational education.

-To achieve that mission we are guided by a human rights and social justice framework, chiefly from an Indigenous position that will be extended to encompass all people.
-Our work will deliver transformational education and justice change.
+To achieve our vision, we are guided by human rights and social justice frameworks, that encompass all people and sociocultural settings.

-We develop knowledge and build capacity in cultural competence across a range of social domains.
-The NCCC has initially prioritised the growth of student, staff and community cultural competence.
-Our broader perspective is forming national and international partnerships, initiating dialogues and implementing initiatives to improve educational, economic, cultural and social outcomes throughout society.
+In the community, the Centre develops knowledge and builds capacity in cultural competence across a range of social domains.
+We work with other universities, government departments, NGOs and NFPs, businesses, schools and community organisations to design culturally appropriate cultural competence research and education resources.
+Our broader perspective is forming national and international partnerships, initiating dialogues, and implementing initiatives to improve educational, economic, cultural and social outcomes throughout society.

 Our commitment to developing and embedding cultural competence within the University community and broader society has led us to: